MicrosoftDocs/learn/learn-pr/azure-devops/provision-infrastructure-azure-pipelines/includes/10-summary.md

 Nice work!
-In this module, you learned how infrastructure as code enables you to describe the infrastructure you need for your application.
-You also learned the difference between declarative and imperative code, as well as a few tools you can use to automate your deployments.
+In this module, you learned how infrastructure as code enables you to describe the infrastructure that you need for your application.
+You also learned the difference between declarative and imperative code, as well as a few tools that you can use to automate your deployments.

-Terraform is just one tool you can use to automate your deployments.
-Terraform operations are idempotent, which means that you can run Terraform as many times as you'd like without affecting infrastructure resources that haven't changed.
+Terraform is just one tool for automating your deployments.
+Terraform operations are idempotent.
+That means you can run Terraform as many times as you want without affecting infrastructure resources that haven't changed.

-You can run Terraform locally or from Cloud Shell to experiment and incrementally build out your infrastructure configuration.
-After you have the configuration you need, you can integrate automated provisioning in the pipeline.
-Maintaining your infrastructure code along with your application code provides you with everything you need to build, test, and deploy your application as a unit.
+You can run Terraform locally or from Azure Cloud Shell to experiment and incrementally build out your infrastructure configuration.
+After you have the configuration, you can integrate automated provisioning in the pipeline.
+Maintaining your infrastructure code along with your application code gives you everything that you need to build, test, and deploy your application as a unit.

 ## Challenge

-If you're looking for a challenge, see if you can modify the pipeline to provision infrastructure for all three deployment stages, _Dev_, _Test_, and _Staging_, just like the release pipeline you set up in the [Create a multi-stage pipeline with Azure Pipelines](/learn/modules/create-multi-stage-pipeline?azure-portal=true) module.
+If you're looking for a challenge, see if you can modify the pipeline to provision infrastructure for all three deployment stages: _dev_, _test_, and _staging_.
+See if you can modify it just like the release pipeline that you set up in the [Create a multi-stage pipeline with Azure Pipelines](/learn/modules/create-multi-stage-pipeline?azure-portal=true) module.

 One approach might be to modify your Terraform plan to provision all three App Service environments.
-You can add a stage that runs after the _Build_ stage that provisions all three App Service environments before you run your deployment stages.
+You can add a stage that runs after the _build_ stage and that provisions all three App Service environments before you run your deployment stages.
 You can use the [for_each](https://www.terraform.io/docs/configuration/resources.html#for_each-multiple-resource-instances-defined-by-a-map-or-set-of-strings&azure-portal=true) syntax to provision all three App Service environments from a single block of code.

-Another approach might be to use the same pattern you used in this module.
-Here, you would specify a Terraform variable that defines the App Service name for the corresponding environment: **dev**, **test**, or **staging**.
+Another approach might be to use the same pattern that you used in this module.
+Here, you can specify a Terraform variable that defines the App Service name for the corresponding environment: *dev*, *test*, or *staging*.
 You'll also need a separate state file to manage each deployment.
-For example, you might name the state file for the _Dev_ stage *terraform-dev.tfstate* instead of just *terraform.tfstate*.
+For example, you might name the state file for the dev stage *terraform-dev.tfstate* instead of just *terraform.tfstate*.

 As a bonus, you can map each App Service instance to an App Service plan that more closely matches your infrastructure requirements.
-For example, you might use the **B1 Basic** plan, which is intended for apps that have lower traffic requirements, for your **dev** and **test** environments.
-Then, you might use the **Standard** or **Premium** plan, which are for production workloads, for your **staging** environment because this environment more closely matches your production environment.
+For example, you might use the B1 Basic plan for your dev and test environments.
+The the B1 Basic plan is intended for apps that have lower traffic requirements.
+Then, you might use the Standard or Premium plan for your staging environment.
+The Standard and Premium palns are for production workloads, and the staging environment more closely matches your production environment.

 ## Learn more

-In this module, you saw a few tools you can use to automate your deployments.
-Here's more information about each option:
+In this module, you saw a few tools that you can use to automate your deployments.
+Here's more information about each option.

 ### Azure CLI